OscarGodson/EpicEditor/README.md

 ### reflow([type])

 `reflow()` allows you to "reflow" the editor in it's container.
 For example, let's say you increased the height of your wrapping element and want the editor to resize too.
-You could simpliy call `reflow` and the editor will resize to fit.
+You could call `reflow` and the editor will resize to fit.
 You can pass it one of two strings as the first parameter to constrain the reflow to either `width` or `height`.